 Jump to:

-- It’s been adapted around the world because of its popularity.
-Many cultures have their own versions which feature regional ingredients.
-It’s particularly popular in Spain and Latin America.
+Russian potato salad has been adapted around the world because of its popularity.
+Many cultures have their own versions which include regional ingredients.
+It’s especially popular in Spain and Latin America.
+Some Portuguese speaking cultures have their own versions as well.

 ❤️ Why you’ll love this recipe

-- It’s adaptable and so easy – follow the recipe exactly as it’s written, or just use it as a guide!
-Some people prefer to eyeball the quantities rather than measure and add the mayo a little at a time, until they’re satisfied with the texture.
+- It’s easy to make — you can follow the recipe exactly as it’s written, or just use it as a guide!
+Some people prefer to eyeball the quantities rather than measure, which is fine.
+I suggest adding a little bit of mayo at a time, until you’re satisfied with the texture.

-- Substitute friendly – expanding on the bullet above, you can tailor this dish to make it your own.
-Refer to the ‘substitutions’ heading below if you’d like some suggestions for add-ins.
+- Substitute friendly — expanding on the bullet above, you can tailor this dish to make it your own.
+Feel free to add familiar ingredients, and skip any that you don’t like.

 A full list of ingredients with measurements are in the recipe card at the bottom of this post.